derrikdennis/sqlalchemy-challenge/README.md

 ## Background

-In this challenge, there were major components, the _Climate Analysis and Exploration_ and the _Climate App_
+In this challenge, I am analyzing climate data for Hawaii.
+There were two major components, the _Climate Analysis and Exploration_ and the _Climate App_

 ## Climate Analysis and Exploration